10 UK street photographers you need to know about

 There’s nothing purer than an expertly crafted street shot which carries a poignant message.
-To celebrate the ingenuity that goes into capturing the everyday and turning it into something beautiful, we’ve chosen 9 UK street photographers you need to know about.
+To celebrate the ingenuity that goes into capturing the everyday and turning it into something beautiful, we’ve chosen 10 famous UK street photographers you need to know about.

 As London street photographers go, Linda Wisdom is up there with the best.
-Her credentials speak for themselves – she won the 'Best Street Life' category at the 2016 British Life Photography Awards and was commended again in 2018 when her image was exhibited at the Royal Albert Hall for two months.
+As a famous street photographer, her credentials speak for themselves – she won the ‘Best Street Life’ category at the 2016 British Life Photography Awards.
+She was commended again in 2018 when her image was exhibited at the Royal Albert Hall for two months.

 Linda also works with Airbnb as a London photography tour host and tutor.
 In fact, she was the first ever street photographer asked by Airbnb to become an ‘Experience Host’.
 Her other clients include Panasonic, Jessops, Amateur Photographer and Huffington Post UK.
 Find out for yourself why she’s so highly thought of.

-The name Simon Buckley might ring a bell, especially if you’re from Manchester.
-Simon's stunning photograph of Deansgate in the rain went viral late last year and the best part of the story is, he took this on an iPhone 6s.
+In the world of popular street photographers, the name Simon Buckley might ring a bell, especially if you’re from Manchester.
+Simon’s stunning photograph of Deansgate in the rain went viral a few years ago, and the best part of the story is that he took this on an iPhone 6s.
 If ever there was an example of the skill involved in street photography, this is it.

 Simon has photographed just about every corner of Manchester – as you’ll see – and has a real talent for turning the everyday into something extraordinary.

 His ongoing Not Quite Light project epitomises these talents.
-You can find out more about the venture by clicking on the ‘Simon Buckley’ hyperlink above.
+You can learn more about the venture by clicking the ‘Simon Buckley’ hyperlink above.

-Nico Goodden specialises in a wide range of photography, but street photography allows him to hone in on some of the weird and wonderful elements of London.
+Nico Goodden specialises in a wide range of photography, but street photography allows him to hone in on some of London’s weird and wonderful elements.
 As he puts it: “Street photography is my visual diary of daily life in London.
-I observe the city, Londoners and tourists around me and capture what others may just dismiss or not even notice.”
+I observe the city, Londoners and tourists around me and capture what others may dismiss or not even notice.”

-Nico’s ability to think outside the box has attracted adulation from far and wide.
+Nico’s ability to think outside the box and his passion as an urban photographer has attracted adulation from far and wide.
 He has more than 90,000 followers on Twitter and Instagram alone and has worked with Adidas, Sony and Heineken.
 He can take a picture of just about anything and make it compelling, as you’ll see from checking out his Instagram page.

 Based in Motherwell, Lanarkshire, Scotland, John lives within commutable distance of Glasgow.
 His affinity with the city is represented through his photographs, which chronicle an array of places and people.
-From cobbled streets and bridges to tenement blocks and boarded up homes, John has captured all facets of Glasgow and its surrounding areas.
+John has captured all facets of Glasgow and its surrounding areas, from cobbled streets and bridges to tenement blocks and boarded homes.

 In addition to his street photography endeavours, John specialises in landscape, wedding and portrait photography.
 You can explore more of his work by visiting his Instagram page.

 There’s something intrinsically raw and spontaneous about Nick Turpin’s photography.
-His eye for the aesthetic, attention to detail and ability to react in a split second exemplify what great street photography is all about.
+As one of our favourite city photographers, his eye for the aesthetic, attention to detail and ability to react in a split second exemplify what great street photography is all about.

-Whether it’s two men in suits passing two men in high-vis jackets in perfect symmetry or a man sat at the top of a double decker bus who looks like he’s having his portrait done, Nick has captured it.
+Whether it’s two men in suits passing two men in high-vis jackets in perfect symmetry or a man sitting at the top of a double-decker bus who looks like he’s having his portrait done, Nick has captured it.

-Nick’s refined photography is the result of more than 30 years’ experience in the industry.
-His work has been exhibited at museums and festivals across the world and he has been featured on Sky Arts and BBC Radio 4 among others.
+Nick’s refined photography is the result of more than 30 years of experience in the industry.
+His work has been exhibited at museums and festivals worldwide and featured on Sky Arts and BBC Radio 4, among others.

 Steve Coleman hails from Kent but has made Liverpool his home, having lived and worked in the city for more than 20 years.

-Steve, who is also a Breakfast Show Producer at BBC Radio Merseyside, specialises in different areas of photography.
+Steve, also a Breakfast Show Producer at BBC Radio Merseyside, specialises in different areas of photography.
 But, as he puts it, street photography is “the purest of all forms”.

-Ronya Galka moved to the UK from Germany and worked in marketing once upon a time.
+Ronya Galka moved to the UK from Germany and worked in marketing.
 During this period, she took a photo that would change her life.
-It Must Be Monday Morning, a (literally) damp reflection of the morning commute in London, was submitted to the Sony World Photography Awards and as a result Ronya was nominated for Best Photographer.
+It Must Be Monday Morning, a (literally) damp reflection of the morning commute in London, was submitted to the Sony World Photography Awards.
+As a result, Ronya was nominated for Best Photographer.

-From here, she took up street photography full-time and has been nominated as one of Britain’s top 10 street photographers by the Interactive Design Institute.
+From here, she became one of the UK’s most popular street photographers.
+She took up street photography full-time and has been nominated as one of Britain’s top 10 street photographers by the Interactive Design Institute.
 You can read our urban photography tips interview with Ronya here.

 Come rain or shine – in the most literal sense – John is there with his camera.
 The Tyne Bridge at sunset; a crowded bus queue in the rain; a puddle reflecting a local landmark; the iconic Knife Angel overlooking Gateshead.
 All of them become works of art thanks to John’s creative eye and are compelling representations of what it’s like to come from the North East.